How to Save for Retirement: A Complete Guide

 Impact on Social Security

-The longer you delay taking Social Security, the higher your monthly benefit will be.
+The more you wait to receive Social Security, the greater your monthly benefit will be.

 Picture Credit -iStock photo